wjdenny/wjdenny.github.io/_drafts/van-plan.md

 ## Bathroom
 Most of the time I will be outside of the van, but there does need to be a plan in place for convenience or emergency.
 I'm looking into building a simple composting toilet

+## Build stages
+I don't feel comfortable building it all at once.
+So likely, I would start in during spring months to do the framing and insulation.
+I want to have the plan in place and just tackle pieces as I have a free weekend.

+## A/C and heating
+I'll go without any cooling.
+A good exhaust fan and air flow will be enough, along with hanging out in coffee shops or work during hot times, which I usually do anyway.

+I will have some kind of heating.
+I've seen some builds that have a little wood stove, which is nice but more hassle than I want to deal with.
+I saw one that had hired someone to put in a heater that somehow pulled a bit of gas off the tank of the van and used that to heat the interior.
+That would likely be my first choice.
+Might be a bit expensive at first, but it seems worth it.

+## Framing
+Insulation, flooring, walls, wiring hookups for future solar panels, lights